 The bulk of employment law is UK wide.
-There are a few contractual wrinkles with which we are familiar; we have considerable experience of acting for employers and employees based South of the border.
+There are a few contractual wrinkles with which we are familiar; we have considerable experience of acting for employers and employees based south of the border.
 There is no legal reason why a solicitor qualified in Scotland cannot sign off a settlement agreement governed by English law or one that relates to an employer who is based in England.

 What if a settlement agreement is not honoured?

-If a settlement agreement is not honoured in any way, such as failure from an employer to pay the employee or failure by either party to abide by a confidentiality clause, then a claim for a breach of contract can be raised.
-The person suing will usually receive damages in the sum of money where there is a breach, but in some circumstances they can compel the other party to carry out their obligations under the agreement or prevent them from further breaching the terms.
+If a settlement agreement is not adhered to in any way, such as failure from an employer to pay the employee or failure by either party to abide by a confidentiality clause, then a claim for a breach of contract can be raised.
+The person suing will usually receive damages in the sum of money where there is a breach, but in some circumstances, they can compel the other party to carry out their obligations under the agreement or prevent them from further breaching the terms.
 If one party breaches the terms then the other party may be freed from having to comply with their side of the agreement.